 The debt collection industry has earned its share of ire over the years, but it’s an industry that continues to grow across multiple verticals including auto finance, healthcare, mortgage lending, and many others.
-As approximately 30 million Americans have at least one debt in collections, the need for debt collection services, whether in-house or third-party services, is clear.
+As more than one in four Americans (28 percent) have at least one debt in collections, the need for debt collection services, whether in-house or third-party services, is clear.

-We decided to take a deep-dive into the latest debt collection industry figures and statistics to get a glimpse of the current state of debt collection in 2019.
-We’ve compiled these findings and research into this comprehensive guide to provide an overview of the state of the debt collection industry as we head into 2019 and beyond.
+We decided to take a deep-dive into the latest debt collection industry figures and statistics to get a glimpse of the current state of debt collection in 2020.
+We’ve compiled these findings and research into this comprehensive guide to provide an overview of the state of the debt collection industry as we head through 2020 and beyond.

 In this guide, we’ll discuss: